 Do you have inventory in multiple warehouses?
 Do you use QuickBooks, Xero, Magento, Salesforce, Amazon, eBay, and/or other business solutions that you need to integrate with?
 Do you use multiple shipping carriers for different types of deliveries?
 Do you need to print and scan barcodes with mobile devices?
 What features do you foresee you will need in the coming years as your company expands?
 These are the kinds of things you need to know and factor into your decision of which solution best meets your current and future needs.
 If you buy one that doesn’t meet all of your criteria, you’ll soon have to make a switch to one that does.

 After you have done all of this work answering these questions, the answer should become clear.
 An inventory solution that tracks virtually any type of inventory, as well as offers extensive inventory management features at a price you can actually afford?
 Fishbowl Manufacturing and Fishbowl Warehouse fit the bill perfectly.

 Fishbowl is an affordable inventory solution that lets you track tens of thousands of parts and products in multiple warehouses.
 It is the best choice for small and midsize businesses because of its seamless integration with QuickBooks and dozens of other solutions, plus its flexible feature set and enormous library of training and support resources.

-Sign up for a free trial today to get control of your inventory with the help of Fishbowl, the #1 QuickBooks inventory control solution!TL;DR SUMMARY
+Sign up for a free trial today to get control of your inventory with the help of Fishbowl, the #1 QuickBooks inventory management solution!TL;DR SUMMARY